Buchaechum: Performances

 This dance is performed at many celebrations and events in Korea, and has become popular worldwide.
 Dancers use large fans painted with pink peony blossoms to create various formations that represent images such as birds, flowers, butterflies, dragons and waves.
 The dancers wear brightly coloured hanbok, the Korean traditional dress.

+The outfit itself is considered an essential element in the overall performance.
+This includes a traditional Korean hanbok that includes the Chima (skirt) and Jeogori (jacket).
+The accessories includes various hair accessories such as ornamental hairpins or ribbons.
+There is also the Buchae (fans) that are large and colorful which adds an eye-catching dynamic to the overall flow of the dance.

 Buchaechum is usually performed with minyo (folk song) or sanjo (instrumental solo) accompaniment, though court and ritual music is often used as well.
 The dance is known for showcasing the elegant and graceful aspects of classical technique in a format suitable for modern audiences.

 Not only does performing Buchaechum show true Korean elegance, it also allows the audience to appreciate Korean culture, especially Korean fan dancing.
 This allows audiences to visually remember and take in how beautiful and calming the fan dance is, all with remembering sounds of the Korean drums played as well.
 Buchaechum allows individuals of other countries to celebrate Korean culture, and to celebrate multiculturalism.
 Not only are Buchaechums performed in Korean culture, but are celebrated in other countries such as Japan and the importance of dance in expressing identity.
 The Buchaechum shows grace and elegance while helping others understand the importance of being viewed to more of a modern audience.
 Various countries have been appreciating and understanding the importance of the Buchaechum, much more than in the past.

+Outside Korea

+China

+According to a Hallyuism blog entry, Buchaechum is also popular in China.
+It is sometimes performed as a part of other spring celebrations as the movement "represents the blooming of flowers."